Background - the original 1952 truck wheels and tyres -

 If the aim is to own cool looking hotrod a wider track looks much better.

-Wheel offset angles.
+Wheel offset distances.
 The theory -

 hub (stub axle) to the back face of the rim where the studs go through.
 (Note.
 Back spacing is measured in mm or inches) A zero